Business Integration Solutions documentation

 Handling of CData

-If the WrapCData option is checked for a document line (node), the value retrieved from JSON is wrapped in an XML CData node before adding it to the XML element.
+If the WrapCData option is checked for a document line, the value retrieved from JSON wraps in an XML CData node before adding to the XML element.

 Getting the root node for target internal documents

 Internal documents must always have a root node called <document>.
-For this reason, this is always added when translating JSON to XML as the root node, if the target document type is Internal.
-If the JSON object to be translated starts with a single field called document, as shown in example 2 below, this is assumed as the root node and is skipped in further processing.
+This always adds when translating JSON to XML as the root node, if the target document type is Internal.
+If the JSON object to translate starts with a single field called document, this assumes as the root node and skips in further processing.

-In this case, the <document> wraps the existing document
+Example 1, the <document> wraps the existing document:

 Getting the root node for target external documents